 I mainly work in the field of American literature, especially modernist writings.
 My recent research focusses on the literary memory of the American Civil War and this is the subject of my current book project, ‘Our only “felt history”’: American modernism and the Civil War'.
-This focus on commemoration, developed through a recent research project, Post-War: Commemoration, Reconstruction, Reconcilation (see below), has led to a broader concern with how writing, especially poetry, is used to commemorate, and how memorials or monuments are co-opted by different groups.
+This focus on commemoration, developed through a recent research project, Post-War: Commemoration, Reconstruction, Reconcilation (see below), has led to a broader concern with how writing, especially poetry, is used to commemorate, and how cultural memory can have disruptive effects in society, especially after war.

 I also have a particular interest in the poetry of Hart Crane (the subject of my first monograph: Hart Crane's Queer Modernist Aesthetic).
 Other interests include American writing of the Depression-era, contemporary American and British poetry, and American urban writing.

 - Literary memory of the American Civil War